AutoEZ: Create Wires - Yagis, Quads, Radials, Grids

 In this example we'll build a 2-element, 5-band quad, as described in recent editions of The ARRL Antenna Book under the heading "A Two-Element, 8-Foot Boom Pentaband Quad".
 This is a view of what we are shooting for, 40 wires in total.

 As with the previous example, start by clearing all existing wires and entering a model title in cell B10 on the Wires sheet, clearing all existing variables and changing the frequency (18.125 MHz for this example) on the Variables sheet, and changing the model units if necessary (feet/inches for this model).
 Then define all necessary variables, perhaps like this, where the initial values for variables D through N represent the circumference of each loop in feet.
+(Other ways to specify the size of a loop, not used in this example, are to set the length of each side or the diameter of the circumcircle).

 The two spiders of the quad are separated by distance A, initially set at 8 ft.
 Similar to what was done with the previous Yagi example, you could define all the reflector loops to be in the YZ plane at X=0 and all the driven element loops to be at X position A. But suppose for some reason you wanted the mid-point of the boom to be at X=0 with each spider equidistant from there.